kodecocodes/objective-c-style-guide/README.md

 ## Private Properties

 Private properties should be declared in class extensions (anonymous categories) in the implementation file of a class.
 Named categories (such as `RWPrivate` or `private`) should never be used unless extending another class.
+The Anonymous category can be shared/exposed for testing using the <headerfile>+Private.h file naming convention.

 **For Example:**